bcakmakoglu/vue-flow/docs/src/guide/edge.md

 They cannot exist on their own and need nodes to which they are connected.

 Each edge <span class="font-bold text-blue-500">requires a unique id, a source node and a target node id.</span>
-Anything else is optional.

-You can check the full options for an edge element in the TypeDocs [here](/typedocs/types/Edge).
+You can view the full options-list for an edge [here](/typedocs/types/Edge).

 ## Usage